Click here to skip to this page's main content.

 Which reading devices can be used to read the eBooks borrowed through Open Library?

 Internet Archive offers borrowable books in BookReader, PDF and ePub formats.
-BookReader editions may be read online immediately in any web browser.
-Downloadable eBooks are readable in Adobe Digital Editions and some other software platforsm.
-Here is a list of supported devices on Adobe's website.
-ADE also provides support for Sony's Reader.
+BookReader editions may be read online immediately in any web browser on any device.
+Downloadable eBooks are readable in Adobe Digital Editions and some other software applications.

 Top